thiago-lcarvalho/thiago-dev/README.md

 12/12 11:48 - one section left... added some mui components to clean things

 14/12 10:45 - so many changes, so much to do... added avatar 🤖

+14/12 16:41 - lot of changes, finished first card on last section, happy with results so far!